 The American Left needs to quit kidding itself.
 The authoritarians are not going to stop until they destroy the American Left.
 Men like Art Pope, Charles Koch, Steve Bannon, Karl Rove, Newt Gingrich, Harold Hamm, and Peter Thiel are not interested in true participatory democracy.
 They despise democratic process.
 They hate free speech, a critical media, an activist, objective scientific community, and a socially-aware populace.
 Everyone of them wants the establishment of a corporate police state, run by and for the very richest of the rich.
 They seek nothing less than the unconditional surrender of the American Left.
 This isn’t fear-mongering, it is fact.

 What is the Left to do?
 Attempts at compromise with the authoritarians have failed – and failed miserably.
-After trying for decades to seek a moderate, institutional route to reform – the Left is now confronted with a fascist for President.
+After trying for decades to seek a moderate, institutional route to reform – the Left is now confronted with a fascist in the White House.
 There is no greater signal of the failure of the Left’s politics of moderation than the Trump presidency.

 For far too long, corporate authoritarians have succeeded in distorting America’s institutions for their own self-interested agenda.
 The Left, long dominated by Clintonian Democrats, made the mistake of fighting its battles with the radical right in arenas that favored big corporate money – such as in the halls of Congress or along K Street.